Principal Investigator Training & Certification Tuition

 Sponsor-Based PI Training Course • Sponsor-mandated content for investigator qualification • Covers FDA Form 1572, ICH-GCP, protocol adherence • No portable certificate or exam Free (included with trial participation) Pros: convenient and role-specific; fulfills immediate sponsor requirements Cons: non-transferable credential; limited depth; lacks leadership, multi-trial, or global trial training

-Short-Format Industry PI Program • GCP and trial oversight essentials • 10–12 hours of content • Completion certificate only • No live faculty or custom mentoring ~$699 Pros: quick compliance refresher; accessible online format Cons: lacks advanced topics (e.g., protocol design, multicenter trial management); no credential portability or CME credits
+Short-Format Industry PI Program • GCP and trial oversight essentials • 10–12 hours of content • Completion certificate only • No live faculty or custom mentoring ~$699 Pros: quick compliance refresher; accessible online format Cons: lacks advanced topics (e.g., protocol design, multicenter trial management); no credential portability.

 What Our PI Alumni Are Saying